paulloy/Noumenal-Sky/README.md

 - For now the social media links don't link to any particular page.
 I may create social media pages for the website to update users on when the project will next be updated.
 - I intend on expanding on this websites content.
 Since the list of moons is very large, I may create some extra lists to split them up and appropriately name them so that the moon lists are not too large.
 I would like also to remove some items from "other" and add them to new categories, such as asteroids, comets, minor planets, and so on.
 - The UX could always be improved with new ideas for easier and intuitive navigation.
 I will likely get more feedback on how to improve this as new users visit the deployed website.
 - Update the project so that it functions better on older browsers such as Internet Explorer.
 - Since the project has many shades of blue, it would be good to add settings that will allow a colour blind user to change the colours to suit them better.
 - Book reccomendations for further learning.
 - Get access to a screen larger than 1242px and improve the responsive design.
 - Include explanantions not just on what a property describes about an object but also how that property is measured. e.g. We usually measure our own mass with bathroom scales but how do we measure the mass of a planet?
 Or the distance without a ruler?
 - Occasionally prompt the user to ponder interesting questions about the data they are viewing. e.g. After viewing the density of Saturn and Earth, generate a popup with a question such as "Saturn is more massive than Earth, but why is Earth more dense than Saturn?"
 Then give the user a link to a source that may explain this question, or allow it to encourage them to think deeper about the data they are viewing.
 - Include explanations of what definitions an object must meet in order to be categorised as a particular type of object.
 Why is one object a dwarf planet but another a minor planet?
 Could these objects be separated further?
+- Like how references.html can allow the user to view the full list of references from where I collected data, I may create a glossary page containing the full list of explanations for terms used throughout the website.

 ## Technologies Used